Africa Volunteer Work – RC2

-Begin your volunteer work in health and education projects with children and adults of this local community.
-You might help build or repair a house for a local person in need, or teach English to adults.
+Begin your volunteer work in health and education projects.
+You may work with children or adults of this local community.
+You could work building or repairing a house for a local person in need.
+Another option is to teach English to adults.
 In addition, if you are medically trained, you can assist in the village clinic that seems to always be busy.

 You might go shopping for goats to be donated to destitute families.
 Together, you will determine which community project can best use your skills.
 Days of work are normally Monday through Friday.
 Weekends are yours to relax and do as you like.
 Breakfast and dinner will be served at your homestay daily.

 Finally, today you can make your way back to Kigali on a short 2 hour bus ride.